lokashrinav/tc-or-gtfo/README.md

-# Blind TC Automation Script
+# Blind TC Automation Script AKA TC or GTFO!

 This Python script uses Selenium WebDriver to automate interaction with posts on [TeamBlind](https://www.teamblind.com).
 It logs in, gathers links from the feed, and comments "TC or GTFO" on posts that do not mention "tc".